-Although we are still in the heat of summer, if you’ve been in any crafts store recently, then you’re well aware that fall is upon us.
-(Somehow it’s almost winter too.)
-Either way, summer is nearly at its end, but that doesn’t mean the lawn work needs to stop.
+If you’ve been in any craft store recently, then you’re well aware that fall is upon us.
+Even though summer is coming to an end, that doesn’t mean the lawn work does too!

-Fall is actually the prime time to prepare for the next growing season, so with a just little bit of work, you’ll have a healthy lawn next spring!
-Follow these three tips and you’ll soon be thanking yourself.
+Fall is the prime time to prepare for the next growing season.
+With a little bit of work, you can set yourself up to have a healthy lawn next spring!
+Follow these tips and your lawn will thank you when springtime rolls around.

 1. Don’t Stop Mowing

-As summer comes to an end you shouldn’t just quit mowing.
-You should continue to take care of your lawn and make sure it stays healthy, then a couple weeks before the end of the fall, for the final couple of cuts, you should lower the blade to allow more sunlight to reach the crown (where grass goes into the ground).
+As summer winds down, unfortunately mowing season doesn’t.
+You should continue to take care of your lawn and make sure it stays healthy.
+The last few cuts of the year should be a few weeks before the end of the fall.
+At this time, you should lower the blade to allow more sunlight to reach the crown, which is where the grass goes into the ground.

-Since you want your lawn to continue to grow and remain healthy, it’s still important to feed it.
-There are many advantages to fertilizing your lawn which includes maintaining a strong root system so it will be in good shape come spring time.
+It’s important to feed your lawn to keep it healthy and growing!
+There are plenty of reasons to fertilize your lawn including maintaining a strong root system so it will be in good shape come springtime.

 3. Rake Leaves

 It’s crucial to your lawn’s health that you rake up leaves, twigs and other debris as soon as possible.
-If you don’t, then they will trap moisture and begin building up certain types of molds and diseases that are harmful to your lawn.
+If left sitting on your lawn too long, they can trap moisture and begin building up certain types of molds and diseases that are harmful to your lawn.
 Do yourself a favor and don’t wait until every leaf has fallen from your trees to start raking.